-• Others:
+Others:

 • Chapter 221 Street Naming and Addressing: The street name shown on the plan, Conifer Drive, has been approved by the Town.
-A street name for the second access drive connection to Gray Road approved by the Town Addressing Officer shall be shown on the Final Plan.
+The second access drive connection to Gray Road shown on revised plan sheets dated November 12, 2019, Unity Lane, has been approved by the Town.